space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 The Tourist spawns with a randomly generated name and appearance in a small pod in a random location in orbit around the station.
 This pod contains the following:
-- A ClothesMate and AutoDrobe for cosmetic/roleplay options
+- A ClothesMate and AutoDrobe for cosmetic/roleplay options.
-- An emergency EVA suit with a small jetpack for traversal to the station
+- An emergency EVA suit with a small jetpack for traversal to the station.
 - A map/station tracker to let the Tourist know which way to travel to reach the station.
 - A Camera, a Tourist-exclusive objective item described further below.
+- A pair of Sunglasses.

-The Tourist does not spawn with an ID and does not start with a headset.
+The Tourist does not spawn with an ID/PDA and does not start with a headset.
 The pod is unable to travel on its own and should only act as an initial spawn location that neither the Tourist or Crew has any reason visit again.

 The Tourist gets assigned some amount of objectives from the list below, some of them with multiple targets: